 The website for the course contains the unit tests (chapter tests).
 Each test is randomly generated from a test bank of variable size.
 No two students will necessarily write the same unit test.
-The tests consist uniformly of 40 questions of which 10 are true/false and 30 are multiple choice.
+The tests consist uniformly of questions which are multiple choice.
 Tests may only be taken once and require you to log in to the website under your own name and password.
 Grading is immediate and will appear in your on-line gradebook.
 The tests may be taken at any time and from any location with internet access.
 Secure and reliable access is recommended and there is no time limitation on how long you spend on the test.
 Normally, however, students spending more than 45-50 minutes per test are ill-prepared.
 Once the test has been started, you must complete the entire test.
-Logging off or losing the internet connection during the test will result in a grade based only on the proportion of the test that has been completed divided by 40.
-Hence, if you complete 10 questions and decide to log off for any reason, your grade will, at most, be 10/40 = 25% assuming all 10 questions completed were correct.
+Logging off or losing the internet connection during the test will result in a grade based only on the proportion of the test that has been completed.
+Hence, if you complete 10 questions and decide to log off for any reason, your grade will, at most, be 10/20 = 50% assuming all 10 questions completed were correct.